zeegin/OpenSubsystemsLibrary/docs/en/ComplianceOfCertifiedProgram.md

 2.1.7. **!!!
 In the plans...** This is a requirement for the subsystem "System", not yet implemented.

 2.1.8.
-We dont use AddIns in the moment.
+We don't use AddIns in the moment.

 2.1.9.
-We write our copyright in the configuration properties for our demo configuration, but you simply rewrite it in your end-product.
+We write our copyright in the configuration properties for our demo configuration, but you can free rewrite it in your end-product.

 2.2.1. **!!!
 In the plans...** This is a requirement for the subsystem "Update", not yet implemented.